 Blood and Horse Droppings*

-These rules have been developed to allow recreation of the big battles of the Wars of the Roses and the Hundred Years War.
+These rules were intitally developed to allow recreation of the big battles of the Wars of the Roses and the Hundred Years War.
+I have subasequently added some troops types for the thirteenth century and the battle of Bouvines.

 Although I am playing at 28mm, the game centres around blocks of troops - ‘Companies’ - and it really doesn’t matter what scale of figures you use, nor how many you squeeze onto a base.